Nutrition Science & Dietetics News

 As we jump right into the Fall 2019 semester, I would like to remind you of some important information that will help you as you begin—or continue—your studies here at Falk College.

 Falk College Student Services is your support system.
-Student Services counselors are here to provide you with confidential academic advising and help you meet your requirements and goals.
-In addition, they are your resource for confidential social and emotional support.
+Student Services counselors are here to provide you with private academic advising and help you meet your requirements and goals.
+In addition, they are your resource for private consultation related to student social and emotional concerns.
 If you have any concerns throughout your academic career, please contact Student Services or visit Suite 300 MacNaughton Hall in the Falk Complex.

 I encourage you to connect with the staff at Falk Career Services, who can help you prepare for life after college through career exploration, internship and job searching, professional networking, and more.
 They are also located in Suite 300 MacNaughton Hall, or you can search for opportunities through Handshake, the University’s job search and professional events portal.